creighton/statement-schema/README.md

 - iri not complete
 - not validating lang codes
 - group doesn't test member/ifi requirement
-- object not done, yet
+- group not done, yet
     - group as the object not working
     - group as the actor not working
 - interaction activities aren't great